Mohmlll/Internship-client-assessment/README.md

 On the landing page you get can choose between assignment 1 and 2
 - assignment 1: Gives you the option to give a few words as input and returns an anagram.
-- assignment 2: is a master and detail list combined in 1 page with a filter that runs get requests.
+- assignment 2: is a master list with details combined in 1 page with a filter that runs get requests.

 I did run in some issues while programming and one of them was that the collection details API is broken, it keeps giving me error 500.
 Although I still got a detail page for each art object, its less then it should have been.